Emmys postponed until January over Hollywood strikes

 Mid-January lands the Emmys right in the middle of Hollywood's packed film awards season.

-The Emmys will now take place one week after the Golden Globes, and just 24 hours after the Critics Choice Awards.
+The Emmys -- set to take place on Martin Luther King Jr Day, a US federal holiday -- will now take place one week after the Golden Globes, and just 24 hours after the Critics Choice Awards.

 - Deadlock -

 The Hollywood strikes have essentially shut down all US movie and television productions, with limited exceptions such as reality and game shows.